Beautiful Boy is now showing on Amazon Prime.

 Based on the real-life story of journalist David Sheff and his son Nic.
 Beautiful Boy combines both men’s memoirs, including David’s Beautiful Boy: A Father’s Journey.
-However, at times Director Felix Van Groeningen struggles to find the story arc needed to inform the drama fully.
-But, despite this he does manage to elevate the film through exemplary performances and the realism of the struggle to overcome addiction.
+However, Director Felix Van Groeningen sometimes struggles to find the story arc needed to inform the drama fully.
+But, despite this, he does manage to elevate the film through exemplary performances and the realism of the struggle to overcome addiction.

 At times Beautiful Boy feels uncomfortable, especially when exploring its core subject matter.
 For example, while addiction knows no social-economic boundaries, treatment does.
 And in Nic’s case, his family’s wealth and support undoubtedly play to his long recovery.
-The privilege of money in recovery something many people in America do not have.
-However, Beautiful Boy manages to keep its audience emotionally attached to the drama on screen.
-And it’s here where casting choices truly strike gold.
+Of course, in reality, the privilege of money in recovery is something many people in America do not have.
+However, despite this uncomfortable problem, Beautiful Boy keeps its audience emotionally attached to the drama on-screen, and it’s here where the casting choices strike gold.

 Timothée Chalamet is once again a revelation on screen, proving his place as one of Hollywood’s most exciting young talents.
-His performance full of raw emotion, anger and self-doubt, as he reflects the complexity of addiction cycles.
-His screen steeling performance alongside a superb Steve Carell providing Beautiful Boy with its hook, meaning and emotion.
+Here his performance is full of raw emotion, anger and self-doubt, reflecting the complexity of addiction cycles.
+This screen steeling performance alongside Steve Carell provides Beautiful Boy with its hook, meaning and emotion.

 Director: Felix van Groeningen